 Class Three All at Sea

 On the day Class Three went to sea, they saw donkeys dancing on the quay.
-They saw some sea lions skimming stones, but they didn't see the skull and crossbones!
-They're not a group to be daunted however, and with a little bit of help from an octopus they meet on the way, the pirates are overpowered and Class Three are left to enjoy their trip to the sea - and follow the pirates treasure map!
+They saw soggy sea lions skimming stones, but they didn't see the skull and crossbones!
+Watch Class Three as they sail away, unaware of the pirates in their wake!
+Will they become helpless captives, or will they manage to outwit the fearsome crew?

 On the day Class Three went to sea, "they saw some sea lions skipping stones, but they didn't see the skull and crossbones."
 Sure enough, pirates with names like Pirate Booger Nose board the ship and take the ship captive to try and find treasure.
 But when a friendly octopus helps out, pirates don't have a chance.
 This book will appeal to kids on many levels.
 It is about pirates, which are always popular.
 The illustrations fill the page and are bold and fun to see, and the pirates are almost more comical in appearance than scary.
 The words dance across the page, using font and style to show what they mean--very fast, not very fast.
 It rhymes throughout, giving it a rhythm that makes it perfect for reading out loud.
 Children's librarians should take note, as this would be an excellent storytime book and a solid addition to any library collection. -- Bay Views On CLASS TWO AT THE ZOO: As a class of wide-eyed day-trippers make their way round the zoo, they fail to notice the slimy snake slithering ominously in the background.
 Suddenly he pounces, and devours one unsuspecting child after another.
 With animated illustrations, especially the snake's bulging belly as his 'dinner' wriggles inside him, there's a rising sense of suspense before the snake relinquishes his captives and slinks off to slighter another day... -- Junior A visit to the zoo turns suddenly perilous for a rambunctious class in this bouncy cautionary tale...
 Just the ticket for reading prior to a class trip. -- Kirkus Reviews The anaconda in this meaty tale could possibly do with a makeover in the predictable behaviour department.
 Not that I'd change the story one jot.
 There is something immensely satisfying about a snake full of children. -- The Bookseller Crow Overall this is a funny, quirky story w hich is likely to appeal to many small children. -- The Bookbag